Open to residents in Newtown, Te Aro and Berhampore

 If your local hub is already full, or if there isn’t a hub in your area, you can join our waitlist here.
 We’re planning on expanding our drop-off network in the future - get in touch if you would like to see a hub in your neighbourhood.

-Collect your food scraps weekly by e-bike & trailer - transporting them from the hub to our urban farm
+Collecting your food scraps weekly by e-bike & trailer - transporting them from the hub to our urban farm

-Mature the compost for another 2 months - increasing activity from worms, invertebrates and fungi
+Maturing the compost for another 2 months - increasing activity from worms, invertebrates and fungi

 Please let us know if price is a barrier for you, as we offer a discount for Community Service Card holders.